OOM-WG/ShiroSU-Utils/README.md

 **OFFICIAL WEBSITE:** [http://license.fileto.download](http://license.fileto.download)
 *IN CASE OF DISCREPANCIES, THE OFFICIAL WEBSITE SHALL PREVAIL.*

-### Terms and conditions for use, reproduction and redistribution:
+### Terms and conditions for use, reproduction and redistribution

 1. Redistribution of the source code and built artifacts must retain this license and the original author's copyright notice.
    - If built artifacts are distributed in a compressed format that supports multiple files, the license must be included within the archive.
    - Otherwise, it must appear in the accompanying documentation or other materials distributed with the built artifacts.